gvwilson/fiction/iffy/index.md

 and tapped one of the video squares on the control panel.
 "Hey," she said,
 her heart in her throat.
-"Don't mean t'interrupt, but I got a questions if you got a time."
+"Don't mean t'interrupt, but I got a question if you got th' time."

 The tiny image of Wales turned its head.
 "You're not interrupting at all," he said,